Symmetries of Vanishing Nonlinear Love Numbers of Schwarzschild Black Holes: Matching to the worldline effective field theory

 Let us close with some remarks on what we have accomplished.
-Focusing on the part of the worldline action containing all the Love number operators, written schematically as $S_{\rm int} \sim \int \dd\tau \lambda^{(1)} E E + \lambda^{(2)} E E E + \lambda^{(3)} E E E E + \dots$,\footnote{We have suppressed the sum over $\ell$ and the associated derivatives on the $E$'s, i.e.,~$\lambda^{(1)}$ really stands for all the linear (even) Love numbers at multipole $\ell=2, 3, \dots$; see \cref{Sintexp}.} notice how the $E$'s are contracted together in a rotationally invariant way.
-This stems from the fact that the undistorted black hole is a spherically symmetric object, so there is no additional vector field to contract them with (such as a spin vector for a rotating black hole).
-The $\lambda$'s as constant coefficients are completely labeled by the spherical multipole numbers $\ell$'s.
-As such, once we show all the $\lambda$'s vanish by matching with the fully nonlinear axisymmetric Weyl solution, these response coefficients are zero period for the black hole, irrespective of whether the black hole is then subject to axisymmetric external tidal fields or not.
+Focusing on the part of the worldline action containing all the even Love number couplings, we have organized the effective expansion in a way that, at each order, only one operator is nontrivial on axisymmetric field configurations.
+By performing the matching with the Weyl solution, we have shown that all Love number couplings of such operators vanish for Schwarzschild black holes in general relativity.
+At the orders where a single independent coupling is present, the matching fixes all the freedom.
+We stress that, even if the matching was done for axisymmetric solutions, the vanishing of this (infinite) subset of $\lambda$'s holds beyond axisymmetry.
 The situation is rather similar to other examples of matching in effective field theory.
 For instance, the coefficient of a given operator in an EFT could be determined by matching with the scattering amplitude of some particular process.
 Once this is done, that coefficient is fixed, and the same operator can be used to make predictions for the scattering amplitude of other processes.